LivelyDismay/Essentia/README.md

 **Wait until no new messages appear in the top left corner!**

-I recommend starting by configuring ALL of your MCM menus EXCEPT for Skyrim Unbound.
-Once this is done open the console by pressing the grave ( ` ) key and typing 'save configured' Assuming you haven't made load order changes that break your saves then the next time you start a new character you can, from the main menu, open the console and type 'load configured' to start a new character without having to do all of your MCM choices again...
+After starting a new game, you will spawn in the LAL cell.
+You’ll find a key to the shelves on a table, with basic loadout necessities.
+Wait until the text in the top left is finished loading all of your mods, then press Esc and go to your MCM settings.

-If it's not listed below then either the defaults are good enough (TUDM stamina costs for instance) or it's totally up to user preference.
+If it's not listed below then either the defaults are good enough or it's up to user preference.
 Work through all of the menus mentioned below while additionally customizing anything else as you see fit.
-Once that's done open up the 'Skyrim Unbound' MCM menu to choose your starting options...

-In order to experience all of the GAT + Hyrule content I highly recommend that you start as a dragonborn character.

-Either click 'Begin Your Adventure' or close the MCM menus and hit the 'enter' key to begin character creation.

-### CGO
+### A Matter of Time

+- Presets :
-- Leaning
+  - Load user settings
-  - Lean Multiplier (1st Person) 0.25 (Any value is fine)
-  - Lean Multiplier (3rd Person) 0.25 (Any value is fine)

 ### Follower Framework

-- System
+- System → Save/Load Configuration :
-  - Load from File
+  - Load from File : Click

-  - Hotkeyed Abilities
-    - Customize as you wish
+### LOTD Settings

+- LOTD Settings → General → Shippment Crate Locations :
+  - Carriages : Enabled
+  - Inns : Enabled
+  - Player Houses : Enabled

-### Sky UI
+### Quick Light

+- Quick Light → Brightness :
-- Advanced
+  - Brightness - Bright

+### SkyUI

+- General → Item List :
+  - Font Size : Small
+  - Category Icon Theme : CELTIC
-  - SWF Version Checking
+- Advanced → SWF Version Checking :
-  - Map Menu [ ]
+  - Map Menu : Disabled
+  - Favorites Menu : Disabled
+  - Inventory Menu : Disabled
+  - Barter Menu : Disabled
+  - Container Menu : Disabled
+  - Crafting Menu : Disabled

+### VioLens

+- Profile System → Menu Settings :
+  - Load : SERENITY

 ## Character Creation

 Using [RaceMenu](https://www.nexusmods.com/skyrimspecialedition/mods/19080) you can create a stunning looking character.

-RGE currently ships with a preset for the Nord Female that makes your character resemble Linkle from Hyrule Warriors.

-## Getting Started in Game

-The Relics of Hyrule content is very much explore and figure it out.
-There are no quests or markers to lead you on your way.
-Keep an eye and an ear open for glowing fairies and tinkling noises as those mark most locations of Hyrule content.
-You can find an initial piece of content in Riverwood near the bridge that Faendal paths across to chop wood.

-The GAT content is woven into the main game.
-The imperial forces will be contesting you for everything including much of the major Hyrule content.
-At some point you will want to join the Chiss Resistance.
-While there are many ways to do this an easy one is to head towards Bleak Falls Barrow and stop at Riverwood's Folly to chat with the resistance members there about joining.
-I advise against actually doing anything with BFB until you've joined the resistance and they ask you to do so.

-You may want to keep a companion or two with you at all times as GAT is balanced around having a squad.
-All vanilla followers have been significantly upgraded via 'Special Edition Followers'.
-Additionally I've included a funny old wizard 'Benjamin Doon', a nordic battle maid 'Danika', a vampire lord 'The Pale Lord', Auri and elven archer, an awesome lich 'Daanik', our favorite blue cat Inigo and last but not least Lucien.
-GAT itself comes with around thirty followers that you can recruit into your squad as well.

-As configured by default your sneak key is ctrl, your dodge key is space and your shift key is jump.
-If you want to change this then go into the MAIN settings then controls then set the SNEAK key to whatever you want your DODGE to be.
-Then setup your jump to whatever it should be.
-Finally go into the MCM section for 'The Ultimate Dodge Mod' and set the sneak key to whatever you want to actually sneak with.

-Spell Siphon is included in this modlist.
-It's an amazing way to play any mage/spellsword/arcane archer type character but it takes a bit of getting used to.
-If you want to make use of this feature then read the 'Spell Siphon' book in your inventory to kick things off.
-The payoff is huuuuuge.
+I have included A LOT of new eyes.
 Have fun!

 ## FAQ

-- ITSPS_Full failed to download
-  - Download [Insanity's Texture Pack](http://tesalliance.org/forums/index.php?/files/file/1098-insanitys-texture-pack-skyrim/) manually here and place it in the downloads folder then restart the installation process.
-- I play on 21:9 resolution but the UI looks weird?
-  - Search `21x9` in MO2 then enable all of them.
+- You have Nemesis, why not use CGO?
+   - Because I don't want to.

+- Will you help me if I add [X] mod?
+   - No. The only mods that I will give assistance adding are widescreen fixes.
+If you want to build on this list, feel free, but do not ask how to do so in my support channel.
+Use general-se-discussion.

 ## Tweaking Performance